muskcoins/muskcoins.github.io/_posts/2024-06-29-buy-btc-binance.md

 categories: [ coins ]
 image: https://cdn.jsdelivr.net/gh/muskcoins/muskcoins.github.io/assets/images/btc-intro.webp
 ---
-Buying Bitcoin (BTC) on Binance, one of the world’s largest cryptocurrency exchanges, is a straightforward process.
+Buying Bitcoin (BTC) on Binance, Binance app to buy btc, one of the world’s largest cryptocurrency exchanges, is a straightforward process.
 Here’s a step-by-step guide to help you purchase BTC on Binance:

 ## Step 1: Create a Binance Account